shenyulu/easyclimate/docs/source/sponsor.rst

 We express our sincere thanks to the individuals who have enhanced our software through their valuable issue reports and insightful feedback.

 This work is a **community project**.
-Thanks to the following people for their donations to this project on the WeChat public platform (@shenyulu2020).
+Thanks to the following people for their donations to this project on the WeChat public platform.

 .. tip::